 Howling at the Moon

-I love the outdoors, and I love hiking and camping.
-I don’t take the winter months off, like some of my wimpy friends, … just kidding, they’re not all wimps, only the wimpy ones are.
-As a matter of fact, there are times when I enjoy winter camping and hiking even more than hiking and camping in the warmer months, no mosquitoes and no, … no-seeum black flies.
+I don’t take the winter months off, like some of my wimpy friends, … just kidding, … they’re not all wimps, only the wimpy ones are.
+Truth be told, there are times when I enjoy winter camping and hiking even more so than hiking and camping in the warmer months, … no mosquitoes, and no, … no-seeum black flies.

 What is Cardio?